[HISTORY: Adopted by the Rockland County Legislature 4-14-2026 by L.L. No. 4-2026.[1] Amendments noted where applicable.]

 (5)

 No assignment or transfer shall become effective unless and until the proper endorsement evidencing said transfer or assignment has been made on the face of the license by the Director and such license, so endorsed, has been returned to the assignee or transferee.
-All such endorsements shall be made upon payment of a fee as set forth in accordance with the applicable rules and regulations.
+All such endorsements shall be made upon payment of a full fee as set forth in accordance with the applicable rules and regulations.

 C.